chingu-voyage4/Bears-Team-11/README.md

-git remote add upstream https://github.com/chingu-voyage4/Bears-Team-11.git npm install -g create-react-app npm install cd bears-team-11/ npm start
+git remote add upstream https://github.com/chingu-voyage4/Bears-Team-11.git npm install -g create-react-app npm install cd Bears-Team-11/ npm start
 ```
 ## Running the Server
 - `npm run start-server` runs the express server on port `8080`.
-- Open Postman app or use your browser to reach `http://localhost:8080/`
+- Open [Postman](https://www.getpostman.com/) app or use your browser to reach `http://localhost:8080/`
 - Connect with the API calls above

 Currently using [nodemon](https://github.com/remy/nodemon) to watch and restart server for changes.
 We are also currently not using babel for trancompilation for the servside code.